 1. What Questions Should I Be Asking Before Engaging a Coach- #1

 So one of the questions you need to be asking yourself about your business is: Is your business giving you the life that you want?
-Is it giving you the fun?
+Are you having fun?
 How about the freedom?
 Is it creating the fame and fortune that you’re looking for?
-Why are you doing what you’re doing?
+Is it creating fulfillment?
 You need to be asking difficult and tough questions to move forward.

-A coach can help shine light on those areas that are dark—that maybe you don’t pay a lot of attention to.
-For instance, take a look at the 3 things that you need to be putting special attention to because they’re areas in your business that you’re poorly performing.
+A coach can help shed light on those areas that are dark—that maybe you don’t pay a lot of attention to.
+For instance, take a look at the 3 things that may be needing special attention because they’re areas in your business that you’re poorly performing.
+List them.
 How about 3 things that you’re doing really well that you want to do even better?
 What are the things that you need to stop doing, or what are the things that you start doing?
 What are the things that you need to do more, or what are the things that you need to do less of?
 A coach will help you shine light in those dark areas so you can create the life that you want and have the business that you want, so that ultimately its significant and fulfilling to you.

 2. What Questions Should I Be Asking Before Engaging a Coach- #2